 Regenerative Development to Reverse Climate Change

 Our organic fertilizer compost restores living soils by putting massive amount of carbon back into soil and plants.
-By implementing regenerative practices, the end goal is to capture several metric tons of carbon dioxide that will generate extra income for the farmers or hotel industries through carbon offsets.
+By implementing regenerative practices, the end goal is to capture several metric tons of carbon dioxide that will generate extra income through carbon offsets.

 The SeaGreen project